 (c) Self-development.
 (DLC Level V) NCOs must take advantage of every civilian educational opportunity.
 MSGs with an undergraduate Bachelor's Degree are the best qualified for promotion.
 Pursuit of a Master's Degree is strongly encouraged in order to prepare the MSG for future SGM / CSM assignments at the battalion, brigade, and higher levels.
 NCOs should remain physically fit and present an exceptional appearance at all times.
-Those who achieve 90 points or above in each testable event on the APFT and/or achieve/maintain the APFT badge are clearly ahead of their peers and should be considered most qualified for promotion.
+Those who achieve 90 points or above in each testable event on the ACFT are clearly ahead of their peers and should be considered most qualified for promotion.
 NCOs who achieve 80-89 points in each testable event are considered highly qualified for promotion.

-For additional information on self-development, refer to paragraph 24-3. (d) Additional training.
+For additional information on self-development, refer to paragraph 24-3.

+(d) Additional training.
 Instructor Course, MEPS Guidance Counselor Course, Master Resiliency Course.